way-cooler/way-cooler/manpages/awesome.1.md

 NAME
 ----

-awesome - Lua controller for Way-Cooler
+awesome - a clone of AwesomeWM as a Wayland client.

 SYNOPSIS
 --------